 Benefits available for parents

 Section 80D allows you an exclusive deduction of Rs.
 25,000/- paid for health insurance premium for your parents whether financially dependent or no. In case they have completed 60 years of age, the deduction available goes to Rs.
-30,000/- in a year.
+30,000/- in a year (this amount has been increased to Rs 50,000 from A.Y 2019-20).
 Within this limit of Rs.
 25,000/-, the law allows you a deduction of Rs.
-5,000/- per year for amounts spent on regular health check up.
+5,000/- per year for amounts spent on preventive health check up.
 Please note that the law does not allow you any deduction in respect of life insurance premium for your parents even if they are dependent.

 The income tax laws also allow you the tax benefit in respect of LTA (Leave Travel Assistance) received from your employer and spent by for your financially dependent parents toward travel expenses incurred on holidays with you in India.